Niko-Group/paper_writing_info/README.md

   - Merge Introduction and related work
   - Merge Experimental Setup and Results into "Experiments and Results"

-To save space, you can move hyperparameter choices etc. into an Appendix
+To save space, you can move hyperparameter tuning info into an Appendix

 ### Abstract
 Short version of the introduction.
 It should start with a sentence setting the context and why the task is important.
 Then, it should present the limitations of previous work (if applicable) followed with what new you are proposing.
 Close with the main contributions of the paper.

 Example 1: